nikhil25803/gitMeBackend/README.md

 ]
 ```

-This will return you the data of repositories with `Python` as the most language used and the output will be sorted by the `stars_count`
+This will return you the data of repositories with `Python` as the language used and the output will be sorted by the `stars_count`

 ---

 ### AWS Architecture 💫
 [![image](https://www.linkpicture.com/q/awslambda.png)](https://www.linkpicture.com/view.php?img=LPic631dbf4c0917a1884256241)

+---